Anomalous Criticality of Absorbing State Transition toward Jamming: Model and simulations

-where $P_s(\tau, t)$ is the survival probability of the active phase up to time $t$.
+where $P_s(\tau, t)$ is the survival probability of the active phase up to time $t$, which can be used to define the characteristic life time $t^*$ of the trials based on $P_s(\tau, t^*)=0.01$.
 At the critical point, $f_b(t)$ should also decay following a power law $t^{-\alpha}$.
-Below and above the critical point, $f_b(t)$ deviates from the power law as shown in Fig.~\ref{fig1.phase_diagram}(c).
-As shown later, $f_b(t)$ provides a good measure of the Griffiths effect.
-Details about the finite size scaling of $f_a(\tau, t)$, $f_b(\tau, t)$ and $P_s(\tau, t)$, the definition of critical exponents and other quantities can be found in the Methods section.
+Below and above the critical point, $f_b(t)$ deviates from the power law (see Fig.~\ref{fig1.phase_phi}(c)).
+As shown later, $f_b(t)$ provides a good measure of the Griffiths effects.
+Details about the finite-size scaling of $f_a(\tau, t)$, $f_b(\tau, t)$, $P_s(\tau, t)$ and $t^*(\tau)$, the definition of critical exponents and other quantities can be found in the Methods Section.